 Open doors.
 Culture as a tool for youth participation in democracy

 When there is a generation that has found so many closed doors, observing one that is ajar can be revolutionary.
-Political action often forgets the more than 2.6 million young Spaniards who expect the news to talk about them without stigma, without broad brush analysis, to talk about them with them.
+Political action often forgets the more than 2.6 million young Spaniards who expect the news to talk regarding them without stigma, without broad brush analysis, to talk regarding them with them.
 Incorporating a young perspective into institutions is fundamental because a great intergenerational alliance can be sewn within them, and culture can be the thread that makes it possible.

-In the summer of 2021, in a cultural center in Madrid, a dozen cultural workers under the age of 35 wondered how they could transform the great cultural administrations.
+In the summer of 2021, in a cultural center in Madrid, a dozen cultural workers under the age of 35 wondered how they might transform the great cultural administrations.
 “We want to find doors to knock on” says one of the components of Galaxxia, the platform that organized the meeting.
 Around the same dates, a group of young people from the platform “The future is now” went to the Congress of Deputies to demand specific measures for work, housing, mental health or the environment.
 But they also demanded stable spaces for intergenerational dialogue to make their voices heard.
 According to a survey carried out by this platform, 87% of young people feel little or not represented by political parties and 92% consider that their opinion does not matter to the people who govern them.

 Meanwhile, throughout the territory, thousands of young people spend much of their time listening to music, reading books or comics, drawing, watching movies and playing video games.
-These artistic expressions work for them as vehicles with which to develop their own ideas about life, generate emotional bonds and make a critical look at the social context that surrounds us.
+These artistic expressions work for them as vehicles with which to develop their own ideas regarding life, generate emotional bonds and make a critical look at the social context that surrounds us.
 On occasions, the culture also allows them to express their longing for a decent life and their need for an empathetic politician, who knows how to listen, observe and give them the opportunity to decide on their most immediate present.
 The ability of young artists to encourage us to change the world is well known.

 Many of us are worried because something is wrong with them to our young people.
 The European Parliament has declared 2022 as “European Year of Youth”, and urges us to urgently promote the participation of young people in public policies at all levels.
 Culture is a great starting point for this work because its values, its ideals and its universal language are key elements in the emancipation of a generation that is called to be the vanguard of our society.